philterd/philter/docs/docs/api_and_sdks/api/ledger_api.md

 ### Query Parameters

 * `q` - Optional.
 Filter to chains whose document id or filename contains this value.
 * `owner` - Optional.
 Admin only.
-The email of the user whose ledger to list.
+The username of the user whose ledger to list.
 Defaults to the caller.
 * `offset` - Optional.
 Number of chains to skip (default `0`).
 Ignored when `q` is supplied.
 * `limit` - Optional.
 Maximum chains to return (default `25`, max `100`).
 Ignored when `q` is supplied.